Why Cultural Heritage Matters Globally and Locally:

 A Conversation with Father Columba Stewart and Fred de Sam Lazaro

-The Hill Museum & Manuscript Library (HMML), the Minnesota Humanities Center (MHC), and the Minnesota Historical Society (MNHS) are pleased to present Why Cultural Heritage Matters Globally and Locally: A Conversation with Father Columba Stewart and Fred de Sam Lazaro.
-This event is a celebration of the 2019 NEH Jefferson Lecturer in the Humanities, Father Columba Stewart.
+The Hill Museum & Manuscript Library (HMML), the Minnesota Humanities Center (MHC), and the Minnesota Historical Society (MNHS) were pleased to present Why Cultural Heritage Matters Globally and Locally: A Conversation with Father Columba Stewart and Fred de Sam Lazaro.
+This event was a celebration of the 2019 NEH Jefferson Lecturer in the Humanities, Father Columba Stewart.

 Fr.
 Columba is a Benedictine monk, scholar of early religions, and executive director of the HMML at Saint John’s University in Collegeville, MN.

 Fr.
-Columba is the National Endowment for the Humanities (NEH) pick for the 2019 Jefferson Lecture in the Humanities – the lecture is “the highest honor the federal government bestows for distinguished intellectual achievement in the humanities.”
+Columba was the National Endowment for the Humanities (NEH) pick for the 2019 Jefferson Lecture in the Humanities – the lecture was “the highest honor the federal government bestows for distinguished intellectual achievement in the humanities.”

 Fr.
-Columba will be interviewed by Fred de Sam Lazaro, director of the Under-Told Stories Project at the University of St. Thomas and contributor to PBS NewsHour.
-A wine and cheese reception will follow.
+Columba was interviewed by Fred de Sam Lazaro, director of the Under-Told Stories Project at the University of St. Thomas and contributor to PBS NewsHour.
+A wine and cheese reception followed.

 Thank you to those who joined us in celebrating this great achievement for Father Columba Stewart and the humanities in Minnesota!